Glossary

 Public hospital: A hospital controlled by a state or territory health authority.
 Public hospitals offer free diagnostic services, treatment, care and accommodation to all eligible patients.

-Is admitted to, or remains in hospital without its mother.
+- are admitted to or remains in hospital without its mother.

 Reason for removal from waiting list: The reason a patient is removed from an elective surgery waiting list.
-METeOR id: 684830.
+METEOR identifier: 684830.

 Recurrent expenditure: Expenditure incurred by organisations on a recurring basis, for the provision of health goods and services.
 This includes, for example, salaries and wages expenditure and non-salary expenditure such as payments to visiting medical officers.
 This excludes capital expenditure.
-METeOR identifier: 542106.
+METEOR identifier: 542106 and 616005.

 Rehabilitation: Care in which the intent is to improve the functional status of a patient with an impairment, disability or handicap.

-Remoteness area: A classification of the remoteness of a location using the Australian Statistical Geography Standard Remoteness Structure (2016).
-The Australian Statistical Geography Standard-Remoteness Area is a geographical classification that defines locations in terms of remoteness, that is, the physical distance of a location from the nearest urban centre.
-METEOR id: 531713.
+Remoteness area: A classification of the remoteness of a location using the Australian Statistical Geography Standard Remoteness Structure.
+The Australian Statistical Geography Standard-Remoteness Area is a geographical classification which defines locations in terms of relative remoteness, that is, the road distance of a location from the nearest urban centre and locality.
+METEOR identifier: 747271.

 Removal date: Date on which a patient is removed from an elective surgery waiting list.